haraldk/TwelveMonkeys/README.md

 ## Building

-Download the project (using Git):
+Download the project (using [Git](http://git-scm.com/downloads)):

     $ git clone git@github.com:haraldk/TwelveMonkeys.git

+This should create a folder named `TwelveMonkeys` in your current directory.
+Change directory to the `TwelveMonkeys` folder, and issue the command below to build.

-Build the project (using Maven):
+Build the project (using [Maven](http://maven.apache.org/download.cgi)):

     $ mvn package

 Because the unit tests needs quite a bit of memory to run, you might have to set the environment variable `MAVEN_OPTS` to give the Java process that runs Maven more memory.
 I suggest something like `-Xmx512m -XX:MaxPermSize=256m`.

-Optionally install the project in your local Maven repository:
+Optionally, you can install the project in your local Maven repository using:

     $ mvn install

 ## Installing